How to Use Google Analytics and Search Console for Small Business

 - Choose "Full" access (allowing them to verify ownership, connect Analytics, and confirm everything is reporting correctly).

-Perhaps your SEO is attracting visitors, but few convert (call, buy, or complete a form).
-Event tracking helps you identify exactly where the engagement breaks down.
+Perhaps your SEO is attracting visitors, but few of them convert (call, buy, or complete a form).
+Event tracking provides insight into how far users make it in the buying process, and where they drop off.

 Before assuming you're not reaching the right audience, use event tracking to find out why visitors aren't converting.
 Common reasons might include: